joelhawksley/identity/components/slides.md

 ^ It's 30 seconds.

-^ So imagine listening to it twice, every time you run a set of ten tests.
+^ So imagine listening to it twice, every time you run a set of ten cases.

 ^ That might make you write fewer tests!